-A major mistake that often gets made on a Keto or low-carb diet is not incorporating enough plant-based nutrition for fear of carbohydrates.
+A major mistake that often gets made on a Keto or low-carb diet is totally excluding plant-based nutrition for fear of carbohydrates.
 Particularly on a diet with a high concentration of acidifying foods like meat and dairy, it is essential that you focus on your micronutrient (vitamins and minerals) intake just as much as you are obsessing over your daily macronutrient values (fat, carbs, and protein).

 An overly acidic internal pH is a breeding ground for disease and dysfunction, so in order to go keto in a way that will not be a detriment to you in the long run, you should incorporate as much leafy green nutrition daily as you can without going over your allotted net carbs.

 Dark leafy greens not only highly alkalizing (and therefore ideal for promoting a healthy internal pH), they are the most nutrient-dense type of vegetable.
 They also fall on the lower end of the spectrum when it comes to carbohydrates- perfect for keto!